 An unclassified tracking and communication system which can monitor the progress of various "high visibility" shipments.
 Since September 2001, TRANSCOM has been used to monitor over 12,000 DOE high visibility shipments.

 Permits registered users to access software used in packaging and transportation determinations.

 Computer code used to conduct transportation risk assessment for radioactive material.

-Automated Transportation Management System.
+Automated Transportation Logistics and Analysis System.